crazoter/My-Docs/docs/manga_reviews.md

     * The author in the novel loves to tell the story from different perspectives, but sometimes forgets to say *whose* perspective it is.
     * Sometimes only reveals the percept of a character after the character has reacted to it (e.g. author shows MC getting angry and then going to beat up someone, but doesn't tell u why she got angry, or even what she saw until after she beat up the person)
     * The TL quality for the novel is pretty bad.
-    * After reading quite a bit and learning more about the world, the plot feels quite shallow and tbh I don't understand the motivation of some of the characters even after reading it (due to bad TL quality and poor storytelling)
+    * After reading quite a bit and learning more about the world, the plot feels quite shallow and tbh I don't understand the motivation of some of the characters even after reading it (either due to bad TL quality or just plain poor storytelling by the author)
     * Hopefully the manga improves upon what is already there, or else it will remain a dirty piece of rock.
     * It's hard to avoid drawing comparisons to Slime Rimuru.
-IMO, the plot progression is much faster than Rimuru, but the quality and depth of storytelling and the plot itself just cannot compare at all.
+IMO, the plot progression is much faster than Rimuru, but the quality and depth of storytelling and the plot itself just far worse.
 * **Should you read it:** Art quality is exceptional and combat is interesting.
 Unfortunately, the release rate is slow as hell for the manga, even though the story progression is faster than Slime Rimuru.
 Also, expect the story to change midway through.
 At the first part, it is very lacking in proper social interaction at the start of the manga (the author literally creates a skill so that MC can split her consciousness to talk to multiple mental copies of herself); for the entire manga so far you can count with one hand the number of (proper) conversations the MC has had with other creatures.
 In the second part, the quality of interactions remains quite meh.
-IMO don't read it and you won't be disappointed.
+Honestly, what makes this series bad is not really the quality itself, but how the story could've been so much better if the plot was better fleshed out and the storytelling done better.
+It is the disappointment with the plot and storytelling that makes it a no for me.

 </TabItem>